tdwg/ac/code/termlist-header.md

 meeting in October 2013 and updated in 2020.
 This document contains normative content that may not be changed without due process.

-**Contributors:** Robert A. Morris, Vijay Barve, Mihail Carausu, Vishwas Chavan, José Cuadra, Chris Freeland, Gregor Hagedorn, Patrick Leary, Dimitry Mozzherin, Annette Olson, Greg Riccardi, Ivan Teage, Steve Baskauf
+**Contributors:** Robert A. Morris, Gregor Hagedorn, Annette Olson, Steve Baskauf, Vijay Barve, Mihail Carausu, Vishwas Chavan, José Cuadra, Chris Freeland, Patrick Leary, Dimitry Mozzherin, Greg Riccardi, Ivan Teage

 **Creator:** GBIF/TDWG Multimedia Resources Task Group and Audubon Core Maintenance Group

 **Bibliographic citation:** Audubon Core Maintenance Group.
 2020.
 Audubon Core Term List.
-Biodiversity Information Standards (TDWG). http://rs.tdwg.org/ac/doc/termlist/2020-01-27
+Biodiversity Information Standards (TDWG). http://rs.tdwg.org/ac/doc/termlist/2020-08-23

 ## 1 Introduction

 There are four documents included in the Aububon Core Standard.
-This document provides details about the terms included in Audubon Core vocabulary.
+This document provides details about the terms included in the 2020-08-23 version of the Audubon Core vocabulary.
 The [Audubon Core Introduction](introduction.md) document provides a brief introduction to the Audubon Core Standard.
 For information about the structure of Audubon Core, see the [Audubon Core Structure](structure.md) document.
 For a more detailed guide to the use of Audubon Core, see the [Audubon Core Guide](guide.md) document.

 ### 1.1 Status of the content of this document